davidmarkclements/nw-shot/README.md

 this allows for ultimate control, see the `nw-screenshot` folder for an example/boilerplate.

+##### nwPath

+Type: `string`|`function`
+Default: [OS dependent - as returned by `nw.findPath`]

+The path to the NW.js binary.
+As a string nwPath simply holds the path, as a function it must return a string with the path, the function will receive the nw.findPath value which can be mutated and returned accordingly.

 ## Troubleshooting

 If you like to use this on travis or with a framebuffer like xvfb than you need to set the environment variable